Menu

 Honey Lake 31Pcs Beekeeping Supplies Starter Kit with Bee Suit – Includes Bee Smoker, Beehive Frame Holder, Frame Grip, Hive Tool, Bee Marking Pen & More Tools for Beginner Beekeepers (XL)

-• Practical Tools for Every Task: Includes bee smoker, bee frame holder, frame grip, honey gate, honey filter bag, queen cage, bee feeder, bee brush, hive tools, and more - everything you need for successful beekeeping
+• Bee smoker, frame holder, frame grip, honey gate, honey filter bag, queen cage, and bee brush included

 The Honey Lake 31Pcs Beekeeping Supplies Starter Kit solves the most common frustration with beekeeping starter kits: most hive-only kits leave beginners scrambling to source a smoker, hive tool, and protective suit separately at unpredictable prices.
 At $67.99, this 31-piece package includes everything from a stainless steel smoker and frame grip to a honey gate, honey filter bag, queen cage, and full bee brush - all the tools needed for a first-year inspection and first honey harvest [3].
 The unisex full-body suit with removable mesh hood provides superior sting protection compared to jacket-and-veil combos, which are better suited to experienced beekeepers who know how to manage bee defensiveness.